RomaZykov/FamilyApp/README.md

 - Based on the example of a project with a bad architecture
 - Dispatchers in the ViewModel are nailed down, not passed through DI
-- 1% Test coverage (kringe, wanted 70%) within the framework of the classical school of unit testing
+- 1% Test coverage (cringe, wanted 70%) within the framework of the classical school of unit testing
 - A Network-first approach for all layers (what was I even thinking about?) -> working local Room model absent
 - Leakage of the business logic of registration in a fragment (in the second project everything is beautiful)